business-science/correlationfunnel/README.md

 ### Response & Predictor Relationships

-Most modeling problems involve a response (Enrolled in `TERM_DEPOSIT`, yes/no) and predictors (AGE, JOB, MARITAL, etc).
+Modeling and Machine Learning problems often involve a response (Enrolled in `TERM_DEPOSIT`, yes/no) and many predictors (AGE, JOB, MARITAL, etc).
 Our job is to determine which predictors are related to the response.
 We can do this through **Binary Correlation Analysis**.

 ### Binary Correlation Analysis